NaLyssa Smith another double-double as No. 8 Baylor beats KU

 Holly Kersgieter had 21 points with three 3-pointers to lead Kansas (6-9, 2-7), which has lost four games in a row and seven of eight.

 Baylor led throughout after Queen Egbo, who finished with 11 rebounds, made three jumpers in the first 1:32 of the game.
-A jumper by Smith made it 8-0 on way to a 13-point lead after the first quarter.
+A jumper by Smith made it 8-0 on the way to a 13-point lead after the first quarter.

 A jumper by Kersgieter with 1:34 left in the second quarter got the Jayhawks within 35-26, but they got no closer.

 Ursin converted a three-point play on the next possession and Baylor maintained a double-digit lead the rest of the game, going ahead 63-38 when Caitlin Bickle made a buzzer-beating 3-pointer to end the third quarter.

 Baylor has won 14 in a row against the Jayhawks, and is 32-2 against them in coach Kim Mulkey’s 21 seasons.